 Sovereign is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our supply chains include sourcing of goods, services and works for the delivery and maintenance of quality homes as well as corporate service requirements.

 In line with Government guidance on the pre-qualification of suppliers in a tender process, our tender questionnaires are based on the Standard Selection Questionnaire, aligned with the UK Public Contract Regulations 2015.

 Part 1 and Part 2 of the Standard Selection Questionnaire list the exclusion grounds that apply to public procurements above thresholds, and the statutory guidance states that the selection questions in Part 3 should be adopted across all procurement procedures and embedded as needed into procurement processes.
 As such Sovereign has adopted the standard Selection Questionnaire structure as a starting point to develop proportionate questions in the tender documents for lower value procurements.

 Part 3 (Selection Questions) includes a section specifically on the Modern Slavery Act 2015 and a declaration to be completed by potential suppliers.

-Sovereign is committed to social and environmental responsibility and has zero tolerance for slavery and human trafficking.
+Sovereign is committed to Environmental, Social and Governance responsibility and has zero tolerance for slavery and human trafficking.